walles/batterylogger/README.md

 * Make sure there's enough room for the tick labels at the bottom;
 there wasn't on one of the beta devices.

-* Make dots less visible; either smaller or with alpha.
-The point is that we want the drain lines to be more visible than the dots, even with a lot of data in the graph.

 TODO
 ----